 Investigations of advertising complaints

-The TGA's policy is to publish the outcome of certain investigations into complaints about therapeutic goods advertising directed to consumers which have been referred to the TGA by the Complaints Resolution Panel (the Panel) for follow-up action.
+The TGA's policy is to publish the outcomes of investigations into complaints about therapeutic goods advertising directed to consumers which have been referred to the TGA by the Complaints Resolution Panel (the Panel) for follow-up action.

-Where a person fails to acknowledge or fully act upon a complaint determination made by the Panel or breaches an undertaking, the Panel may recommend that the TGA take follow-up action in relation to the matter.
+Where the advertiser fails to acknowledge or fully act upon a complaint determination made by the Panel or breaches an undertaking, the Panel may recommend that the TGA take follow-up action in relation to the matter.

-Following consideration of the Panel's recommendation, the TGA may then order the advertiser to take an action such as withdraw an advertisement and publish a retraction or correction.
+- the TGA may order the advertiser to take an action, such as withdraw an advertisement and/or publish a retraction or correction; or

-These orders are made under regulation 9 of the Therapeutic Goods Regulations 1990 (and are known as regulation 9 orders).
+Orders made by the TGA are given effect under regulation 9 of the Therapeutic Goods Regulations 1990 (and are known as regulation 9 orders).

 Following receipt of a regulation 9 order, an advertiser may seek reconsideration of the decision by the Minister under regulation 48 by lodging a written request within 90 days after the decision first comes to its notice.

 The lodging of a request for a review of a decision does not affect the operation of the decision made under regulation 9.
 It remains in effect and must be complied with unless and until it is varied or set aside on review or another order affects it.